The Emergency Fund. The Only Money That Matters When Everything Goes Wrong

 Where the Emergency Fund Should Live

-Building It Without Derailing the Financial Plan
+Building It Without Derailing the Plan

-The emergency fund and the long-term investment plan are sequential, not competing.
-The right account order matters here, and capturing the employer match comes first because a 50 to 100 percent guaranteed return on retirement contributions is the highest return available anywhere and should not be sacrificed for any other goal.
+The emergency fund and the investment plan are sequential, not competing.
+Employer match contributions come first, because a guaranteed 50 to 100 percent return should not be skipped for almost any other financial goal.
+After the match is captured, additional savings can temporarily shift toward building the emergency fund target.

 THE BOTTOM LINE